solson/do_stuff/README.md

 Do\_stuff is a minimalistic command line todo list manager that doesn't get in your way.
 I created it because I could not find a todo list manager that I didn't dislike for some reason or another.
-Do\_stuff is simple in features and simple in code (written in one night).
+Do\_stuff is simple in features and simple in code (mostly written in one night).

 Install
 -------